the-punisher-29/TripSync/README.md

  ```

-##Configuring Firebase
+## Configuring Firebase

-###Create a Firebase Project
+### Create a Firebase Project
--Go to the Firebase Console.
+- Go to the Firebase Console.
--Create a new project if you haven’t already.
+- Create a new project if you haven’t already.

 ### Add Your App to Firebase